WWE to launch new podcasts as part of expanded partnership with Fanatics

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM

-The first podcast, "The Raw Recap Show," will launch on Monday night following "Monday Night Raw."
+The first podcast, "The Raw Recap Show," will launch on Tuesday morning to go over "Monday Night Raw."
 It will be hosted by Megan Morant and Sam Roberts as they react to the latest news and highlights from one of WWE’s premiere brands.

 Morant and Roberts will also host an instant-reaction podcast following each premium live event, which will debut after WrestleMania 41.
 The podcasts will launch across all platforms, including Spotify, Apple Podcasts and iHeartRadio.
 New episodes will be available on WWE’s YouTube channel as well.